thiagodelgado111/plop-acceptance-test-steps/README.md

   };
 ```

-## Contributing
+## Contributing 💪
-To contribute, please open an issue or file a PR 💪
+To contribute, please open an issue or file a PR.

 ## License
 MIT